AbbyWilton/TellingStories/finalProjectP2.md

 | What, if anything, would you change about the visualizations? |I would just change the one I mentioned above to display all the data at once.
 The first chart (Consumer Spending Trends) is too tall to fit on the screen so you can't see the whole graph at once.
 I think it takes away some of the effects of the graph.
 The white text against the lemon background is not the easiest to read. | I would change the backgrounds to help the data stick out more and make the colors across the data either consistent or all different.
 There were some that were green, purple, and blue but only a couple of each color.| See confusing visual question |
 | Do you feel like you are better informed moving forward? |I do feel more informed, particularly about the wage difference in management positions.
 Also, it's interesting to know that most men are cooks and management.
 Interestingly enough, all the cooks and managers at my restaurant were male.  |Yes| Absolutely |

+What I liked about these interviews is that each individual had a slightly different outlook and opinion on the issue, even if they had worked in the restaurant industry.
+There were some commonalities between all three interviews and others that were different but implementable.
 ## Identified changes for Part III
 GENERAL FINDINGS